- 8

 HostChris Cox is the Director of Operation Safe Escape, founder and past president of the Operations Security Professional's Association, and general security nerd.
 In addition to his work with OSE, past professional roles include CIO of the U.S. Army National Training Center, Cybersecurity Instructor for the DoD, OPSEC Analyst for the Department of Energy, and multiple other infosec roles.

-ProtectCon 2025
+ProtectCon 2026

 "Promoting rights and outcomes through technology, engagement, collaboration, and transformation."
-ProtectCon 2025 is the third iteration of the Operation Safe Escape conference series, which invites experts in safety, security, and tech to share their experience and knowledge with those on the front line of combating domestic violence, stalking, and trafficking.
+ProtectCon 2026 is the fourth iteration of the Operation Safe Escape conference series, which invites experts in safety, security, and tech to share their experience and knowledge with those on the front line of combating domestic violence, stalking, and trafficking.
 Our mision is to improve the security posture for allies, advocates, and survivors and improve outcomes for all.
 We believe everyone deserves to be safe AND to feel safe, and we'll work every day to help make that a reality.

 Expert Speakers